 - 1 teaspoon salt

 - Spread the almonds onto a rimmed sheet pan.
-Place in the 350 degree oven.
-Roast almonds until they are golden and are fragrant.
+Place in the 350-degree oven.
+Roast almonds until they are golden and fragrant.
 Remove from oven and set aside.

 - Mix the sugar and the salt together.
 Stir the honey, water and oil together.
-Pour honey mixture into a medium skillet and bring to a boil.
+Pour the honey mixture into a medium skillet and bring to a boil.
 Stir in the almonds and continue to stir.
-The almonds will eventually absorbs the liquid.
+The almonds will eventually absorb the liquid.
 This step will take 5-10 minutes.

 - When all the liquid has been absorbed, immediately transfer the almonds to a bowl and sprinkle with salt mixture.
 Toss well to coat.
 Spread on wax paper and allow to cool.
 Serve in a small tin bucket or wooden bowl.
 Perfect for the football game.